Sankalp2009/CricInfo-clone/README.md

 # CricInfo-clone
-Hi we are made Crickinfo colon not 100% but it is similer to espncrickinfo.com
+Hi we are made Crickinfo clone not 100% but it is similer to espncrickinfo.com